dmig/tablet-scripts/README.md

 autorotate.py
 ================

-Script for managing autorotation of the screen, all input devices and subpixel rendering.
+Script for managing autorotation of the screen, defined input devices and subpixel rendering.

 Configuration
 -----